Please note that many of the points below are expanded on in Articles.

 AA, BEE and the Brain Drain have resulted in poor service delivery in both public and private sectors.
 It is useful to look at a few sectors.

 - Schools Over the last 15 years state schools have done their best to maintain standards.
-Many have managed to so, but particularly in the eastern and northern parts of the country standards have dropped drastically as transformation takes effect.
+Many have managed to do so, but particularly in the eastern and northern parts of the country standards have dropped drastically as transformation takes effect.
 Many parents no longer want to send their children to state schools.
 As a result a large number of private schools have been established.
 The problem with these schools is that they are so expensive that increasingly parents find that they have to send their children to state schools offering inferior standards.
 Most schools that have managed to maintain standards have done so by imposing very high school fees.
+Also, given the ANC’s tendency to interfere and control everything, it is only a matter of time before private schools are nationalized.

-- Local Government Across the board poor governance has had devastating results.
+- Local Government Across the board poor governance and corruption has had devastating results.
 Cities and towns that were once proud first-world centres have been transformed into centres of bad governance, crime, pollution and squalor.
-It is not prejudice when it is said that in Johannesburg the traffic lights don’t work and roads are not repaired whereas in Cape Town traffic lights work and roads are repaired.
-A visit to the following two sites is recommended.
+It is not prejudice when it is said that in ANC controlled municipalities the traffic lights don’t work and roads are not repaired whereas in Cape Town traffic lights work and roads are repaired.

+One can write volumes about corruption in South Africa.
+The country has a bad reputation throughout the world.
 Corruption is rampant at all levels of society.
-Incompetent and crooked politicians and officials are not dismissed.
-It seems that everybody has something on everybody else which in turn seems to make almost everybody safe.
-The situation is so serious that it is threatening the economic and social development of the country.
+A lot has recently been exposed but just when you think we might be getting somewhere it gets worse.
+It is obvious that so far we have just scratched the tip of the iceberg.
+Slow progress is been made.
+It seems that one of the reasons for this is that everybody has something on everybody else which in turn seems to make almost everybody safe.
+The situation is so bad that it has damaged the economic and social development of the country.

 Divisions within the ANC and also between the ANC and other members of the tripartite alliance threaten to seriously disrupt the country.
+In July 2021 in Kwazulu-Natal and Gauteng the worst and most costly riots and looting took place as a result of these divisions.
+More and worse is yet to come.
 The only way to extricate ourselves from such a situation is to secede.

 Afrikaans Language and Culture